-14. Monitoring
+Monitoring

 We reserve the right to monitor, intercept and review, without further notice, staff activities using our IT resources and communications systems, including but not limited to social media postings and activities, to ensure that our rules are being complied with and for legitimate business purposes and you consent to such monitoring by your use of such resources and systems.
+The Trust safeguarding policy is annually reviewed, in accordance with the new release of Keeping Children Safe in Education.

-15. Local Safeguarding Children Partner Safeguarding Arrangements- LEEDS LSCB
+15. Local Safeguarding Children Partner Safeguarding Arrangements

-Meadowfield Primary will follow Leeds multi-agency procedures.
-They have been developed as a framework for services working in child safeguarding within Leeds.
+Meadowfield Primary will follow Leeds Safeguarding Children Partnership multi-agency procedures.
+They have been developed as a framework for services working in child safeguarding within West Yorkshire.
 They reflect relevant legislation, guidance and the local context in Leeds.
-Professionals that are or may be involved in the protection of children need to have a working knowledge of these procedures and to refer to relevant sections as required which can be found in appendix 4
+Professionals that are or may be involved in the protection of children need to have a working knowledge of these procedures and to refer to relevant sections as required which can be found here